 By now, every business owner should know that content is exceptionally important to improve search engine rankings.
+Regardless of how extensive your marketing plan is, if it doesn’t include any efforts to improve your rankings, don’t expect that you can get the best results.
 One swift Google search on the subject provides over 5.5 million results, with an abundance of advice.

 So, where should you start?
 Content Quality share their top content marketing activities to improve search rankings: